Plantar Fasciitis Norwood

 Plantar fasciitis can occur gradually or suddenly.

-Walking may provide temporary relief from pain after sitting or lying down, but the discomfort often returns and intensifies as the day progresses.
+Walking may help alleviate pain after sitting or lying for long periods, but the discomfort typically returns and becomes more pronounced as the day goes on.

 While plantar fasciitis can improve naturally, the recovery process is much slower without proper treatment.

-Plantar fasciitis can cause foot pain that impacts daily life, even for those not involved in sports.
-If you’re experiencing pain in the bottom of your feet, it could get worse over time without treatment.
-Contact our team at SA Running Injury Clinic to schedule your appointment.
+Pain in the feet can affect everyday life, whether you’re an athlete or not.
+If you have pain in the bottom of your feet, it may be plantar fasciitis, which can worsen over time without proper treatment.
+Contact our team at SA Running Injury Clinic today to schedule your appointment for plantar fasciitis in Adelaide.

 _________________________________________________________________________